aryelgois/git-profile/README.md

 You can switch between them in one command and manage easily.

+All profiles are stored in the global Git config.

 Note that the profile only matters when committing (and amending, merging..) but you can push to a remote with any profile in use.